OfficeDev/office-js-docs-pr/docs/reference/manifest/extendedoverrides.md

 # ExtendedOverrides element

 Specifies the full URLs for JSON-formatted files that extend the manifest.
+For detailed information about the use of this element and its descendent elements, see [Work with extended overrides of the manifest](../../develop/extended-overrides.md).

 **Add-in type:** Task pane